BorisE/logging_be/readme.md

     console_log_format = "%(funcName)-8s: %(message)s"
 )
 ```
-* from 1.0.3 default parameters for filenames is None; if None then specified above default format is used
+* from 1.0.3 default parameters for filenames are None; in this case specified above default format is used
 ## Example
 ```python
 import logging